nathangeffen/cagl/docs/userguide.md

 CAG_DEC_DEF_SLIST(islist, int);
 ```

+Among the functions automatically generated when we declare any container type are *new_from_C* and *free_C* where *C* is the name of our container type.
+So *new_from_islist* and *free_islist* now exist.

-Then we declare and define our array of lists:
+These functions are essential when we declare and define our array of lists:

 ```C
 CAG_DEC_DEF_ALL_ARRAY(adj_slist, islist, CAG_STRUCT_ALLOC_STYLE,